smashdevcode/developing-aspnet-on-macosx/README.md

 ### Running the samples

-TODO Need to edit/rewrite

-1. Clone the Home repository
+1. Clone the Home repository at [https://github.com/aspnet/Home](https://github.com/aspnet/Home)
 2. Change directory to the folder of the sample you want to run
 3. Run ```kpm restore``` to restore the packages required by that sample.
 4. You should see a bunch of output as all the dependencies of the app are downloaded from MyGet.